 Digital signage myths

-Let’s face it, despite having a strong presence in the retail industry as a cutting-edge advertising and promotional tool, wider usage of digital signage across other vertical industries remains in an embryonic stage.
+Let’s face it, even though retail digital signage has a strong presence in the sector as a cutting-edge advertising and promotional tool, wider usage of digital displays across other industries remains in an embryonic stage.
 Technology and usage cases are evolving at a rapid pace.

 With this in mind, it’s logical that there may be myths and misconceptions.
 We’ve identified those which we believe are the main ones, so without further ado, have a look and follow the path to enlightenment.
 Because digital signage is here to stay, and has remarkable ROI usage cases across industries as varied as education and transportation, to retail and office environments – and many more places you haven’t thought of yet.